thecodingfrog/Version/Readme.txt

     * Increments build number at compile time if compilation succeed
     * Change class name of version file

 What Version does NOT do:

-    * Update SVN revision, it just reads the entries file to get revision number
     * Compile with the next commit revision number

 Thanks in advance to anyone who tries it out!